nuke-haus/atomicatlas/README.md

-# ☢ AtomicAtlas: An open-source map generator for Dominions 6 ☢
+# ☢ Atomic Atlas ☢

 ## 🏛 ABOUT 🏛

-Atomic Atlas is a map generator for Dominions 6 that is designed to address the failings of the built-in map generator and MapNuke.
+Atomic Atlas is an open-source map generator for Dominions 6 that is designed to address the shortcomings of other map generators.

 ## 🤬 ISSUES WITH THE DOMINIONS 6 MAP GENERATOR 🤬